j-roc/Good-Internet-Radio/README.md

 # Good Internet Radio

 A currated list of good internet radio stations that are accessible via apps like Winamp and probably other things like hardware devices.
-These are all free to listen to, non-geofenced and preferably ad free, though there can be exceptions of the ads aren't shitty.
+These are all free to listen to, non-geofenced and preferably ad free, though there can be exceptions if the ads aren't shitty.
 The main criteria I have is "do I enjoy listening to it?".

 ## Categories